Tour of Houston Ship Channel – A Tourist Attaction!

 Houston Ship Channel

-Every one of our guests have walked away from that experience not only better informed about one of the busiest ports in the nation, but have been amazed at what they have been able to see on that free ninety minute tour.
+Every one of our guests has walked away from that experience not only better informed about one of the busiest ports in the nation but have been amazed at what they have been able to see on that free ninety-minute tour.

-The Houston Ship Channel is actually the busiest port in the United States by the measurement of foreign tonnage and only ranks second to Louisiana by way of overall tonnage of things shipped in and out of the country.
+The Houston Ship Channel is the busiest port in the United States by the measurement of foreign tonnage and only ranks second to Louisiana by way of the overall capacity of things shipped in and out of the country.

 In the entire world, Houston ranks as the 16th largest port.
-When one considers that this channel is 50 miles inland from Galveston Bay, it is amazing to say the least!
+When one considers that this channel is 50 miles inland from Galveston Bay, it is incredible!

-Discovering Buffalo Bayou and the White Oak Bayous that converge in what is now called Houston, they decided that this would be an excellent place to live.
+Discovering Buffalo Bayou and the White Oak Bayous that converge in what is now called Houston, these influential people decided that this would be an excellent place to live.

 Following the Battle of San Jacinto in which Texas won independence from Mexico, they purchased 6,000 acres in 1836 on the southern banks of Buffalo Bayou.

 Naming the settlement Houston, after a hero of the Battle of San Jacinto (General Sam Houston), the Allen Brothers started advertising Houston as a great place to live in newspapers of other far-flung cities.

 Sam Houston would become the first President of the Republic of Texas.